Asra Garg: Deputy Inspector General

 In 2016, he went on to deputation to the Central Bureau of Investigation as Superintendent of Police.
-He was the head of the investigation team which detected the murder case of a school going boy in Ryan International School, Gurgaon which was one of the most sensitive cases in the recent times attracting nationwide attention.
+He was the head of the investigation team that detected the murder case of a school-going boy in Ryan International School, Gurgaon which was one of the most sensitive cases in recent times, attracting nationwide attention.

-Eventually, Garg was promoted as Deputy Inspector General (DIG) of Police in February 2018, at the Central Bureau of Investigation, New Delhi.
+Eventually, Garg was promoted to Deputy Inspector General (DIG) of Police in February 2018, at the Central Bureau of Investigation, New Delhi.

-Asra Garg again came into limelight in September 2019 when he got the vice-president of a Hyderabad-based construction company arrested.
-Mr Ramachandra Rao Patri, Vice President of Soma Enterprise Limited allegedly offered a bribe of ₹2 crores to Mr. Garg for settling a matter against the company.
+Asra Garg again came into the limelight in September 2019 when he got the vice-president of a Hyderabad-based construction company arrested.
+Mr Ramachandra Rao Patri, Vice President of Soma Enterprise Limited, allegedly offered a bribe of ₹2 crores to Mr. Garg for settling a matter against the company.
 Garg immediately filed a complaint against the company executive and got him arrested.

 Inspector General of Police

 In 2022, Garg was promoted to the rank of Inspector General of Police and was later posted in the South Zone in Tamil Nadu.

+In 2023, Garg was posted as Additional Commissioner of Police, Law, and Order (L&O), Chennai North.

+In 2024, Garg was posted as Inspector General of Police, North Zone of Tamil Nadu.
+During his tenure as I.G., he was noted for his efforts in tackling ganja peddling across southern and northern parts of Tamil Nadu, including Chennai North.

+The Madurai Bench of the Madras High Court appreciated his initiative to collect and present data using CNR numbers, thereby bypassing inefficient methods which lacked acknowledgement.